sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_05.rst

 of 0.02 and below we always end up retaining the null hypothesis.
 Therefore, somewhere between 0.02 and 0.03 there must be a smallest value of α that would allow us to reject the null hypothesis for this data.
-Thit is the *p*-value.
+This is the *p*-value.
 As it turns out the ESP data has *p* = 0.021.
 In short,

    *p* is defined to be the smallest Type I error rate